casper-network/docs/source/docs/casper/workflow/ledger-setup.md

 ### View account details {#view-account-details}

 1. Go to [cspr.live](https://cspr.live).
-2. Click on the account address in the upper-right corner of the page.
+2. Click on the account in the upper-right corner of the page.

 <img src={useBaseUrl("/image/tutorials/ledger/flow/3-view-account.png")} alt="3-view-account" width="750" />